-Covid-19 bred a devastating cash flow forecasting crisis in small and medium sized businesses.
-Making many business owners painfully aware of their business vulnerability and the importance of cash flow manaement.
+Covid-19 bred a devastating cash flow forecasting crisis in small and medium-sized businesses.
+This shock made many business owners painfully aware of their vulnerability and the importance of cash flow management.

 “Two out of five small businesses expect to run out of cash within six weeks, according to a survey.
 And one in five small businesses say they will run out of cash within three weeks.” writes Timothy Adler

-While many of these crises are of their own making there are also rare occasions when businesses have to face a “black swan” event.
-A unexpected crushing punch that stresses any size business.
+Although this was exceptional, every small business will at some time face a cash flow crisis.
+While many of these crises are of their own making, there are rare occasions when businesses face these “black swan” events—unexpected events that deal crushing blows to any size business.

 At these times, small business owners face a financial black hole.
-And confronting this crisis is both scary and urgent.
+And resolving this crisis is both scary and urgent.

 Cash Flow Forecasting Action Steps

-When setting out it may feel like attempting to climb Mt Everest with no training or equipment.
+Setting out may feel like attempting to climb Mt Everest without training or equipment.
+It will be arduous, and it will require tough decisions.

 Step 1: Prepare a Simple Cash Flow Forecast

-Start with an understanding of the big picture by asking and answering questions like:
+To start, get an understanding of the big picture by asking and answering these questions:

 - What cash does the business need?

-- How much cash do I need personally?
+- How much money do I need personally?

 - What cash resources are available in the company?